The Real Sweet Spot for a New Political Party

 This is how the Left views the Left-Right spectrum.
 It is also the way the mainstream generally views the spectrum.
 It is historically correct as well; the original Right sat on the right of the king.
 Size of government has nothing to do with this spectrum.
 For that, we need another axis.

 Meanwhile, the condition of maximal liberty is also at odds with a large wealth gap!
 The greater the wealth gap, the greater the calls for socialism.
 Small government with a large wealth gap requires constraints on the democratic process (which the U.S. had in the past through such mechanisms as property requirements and poll taxes).
 And with such restraints on democracy, you have a pull towards police state conditions from the rich, in order to protect their wealth from the envious masses.
 Such was Europe before the modern era.
 The U.S. had elements of such as well.
 Prison conditions have been brutal throughout much of U.S. history, despite the existence of the Bill of Rights.
-Throw in the conditions on the slave ships and treatment of the Indians and the Bush Administration doesn’t look so bad by comparison.
+Throw in the conditions on the slave ships and treatment of the Indians, and the Bush Administration doesn’t look so bad by comparison.

 The conditions for minimal government/maximal liberty are somewhere to the left of our current economic situation.
 Despite this, many libertarians place themselves on the right, economically.
 The result is political failure.

 Look at the upper left quadrant on the chart above.
 The area close to the center (the U.S. status quo) is ill served by either major party.
-This is a market niche beggin to be filled.
+This is a market niche begging to be filled.
 And until that niche is filled, the U.S. will continue to move towards bigger government and a bigger gap between rich and poor.

 A third political party could fill this niche, and be on the road to becoming a new major political party.

-It could be the Libertarian Party.
+It could have been the Libertarian Party.
 Libertarians could create a very lefty agenda by getting rid of the many subsidies for investors (deficit spending, the Social Security payroll tax, etc.), corporate executives (restrictions on the capital market which squeeze smalltime entrepreneurs), and natural resource hoarders/exploiters (implement Henry George’s tax theories).
 Many libertarians end up on the Right because they overlook the differences between land (and other natural resources) and capital.
 A more complete view of economics and natural rights moves a libertarian to the left, with a generous dollop of environmentalism thrown in.

 Or it could be the Green Party.
 The Green Party could move up and a tad to the right and fill this niche.
 Ecology and economics are similar disciplines.
 They borrow from each other.
 Darwin drew much inspiration from Adam Smith, and many modern economists draw much inspiration from nature.
 Free market economics and efficiency go hand in hand.
 It is possible to put together a very green small government agenda by getting the government to tax certain externalities, get rid of various wasteful subsidies, and then step back and let the market do its thing.